Where to Discuss?

 Formatting: Head Borders

-Now the implementation in descendant class.
-This is basically just another hardcoded configuration.
-We will transform this from hardcoded configuration to dictionary later.
+Now let’s look at the implementation in the descendant class.
+This is essentially another hardcoded configuration.
+We will later refactor this into a dictionary to eliminate the hardcoding.

 def _format_head_borders(self) -> None: